Large Language Models and Games: A Survey and Roadmap: Limitations of LLMs in games

-Finally, the implementation and deployment of LLMs to video game applications is still very limited.
-A video game is a domain where responsiveness is vital for players, so it follows that LLMs should also be able to provide their responses quickly.
+Perhaps due to the above limitations, the implementation and deployment of LLMs in digital game applications is still very limited.
+A digital game is a domain where responsiveness is vital for players, so it follows that LLMs should also be able to provide their responses quickly.
 Unfortunately, while research on more efficient and faster architectures is being carried out \cite{miao_2023_efficient}, the real-time application of LLMs is still not plausible.
 This is especially evident in other domains such as design applications, where \enquote{real time} responses are generated in around 30 seconds to over a minute \cite{delatorre_2023_llmr}.